 - Develop your teaching and research career in an interdisciplinary environment

 - Full-time, 3 year fixed term: $110K - $131K p.a. (including salary, leave loading and up to 17% superannuation)

 The University of Sydney is Australia's first university and has an outstanding global reputation for academic and research excellence.
 It employs over 7300 permanent staff, supporting over 50,000 students.

 The University is an equal opportunity employer committed to equity, diversity and social inclusion.
-Applications from equity target groups and women are encouraged.
-The University of Sydney has also established a scheme to increase the number of Aboriginal and Torres Strait Islander staff employed across the institution.
-Applications from people of Aboriginal and Torres Strait Islander descent are encouraged.
+Applications from equity target groups, including women and people with disabilities are encouraged.
+As the University of Sydney has established a scheme to increase the number of Aboriginal and Torres Strait Islander staff employed across the institution, applications from people of Aboriginal and Torres Strait Islander descent are also encouraged.

 © The University of Sydney